PXL-IT-NET/Guts-DotNetEssentials/README.md

 ![alt text][img_team_explorer_changes]
 - By clicking on the home icon you go back to the main view for this local repository

+#### Get a new version of the start code
+It could happen that the lectors fix bugs in the automated tests of the startcode or add new exercises and/or tests.
+Follow the steps below to get the new version of the code:

+- Commit your work locally (see previous section)
+- Go to *Team Explorer - Home*
+- Click on *Sync*
+- Under *Incoming Commits*, click on *Pull*.
+This will merge your saved commit with the online commit in your local repository.

 [img_book]:Images/book.jpg "Handboek 'Programmeren in C#'"
+[img_github_extension]:Images/install_github_extension.png "Install the GitHub extension in Visual Studio"
 [img_projects]:Images/projects.png "Solution for chapter five with its projects"
 [img_github_connect]:Images/github_connect.png "Connect to GitHub"
 [img_clone_url]:Images/clone_url.png "Copy repository url"